Masked Singer spoilers: candidates unmasked so far | Reality show - The Media Times

 At the end of the opening show, it was revealed that the identity of Butterfly was actress Patsy Palmer, best known for her role as Bianca Jackson on the BBC soap opera.
 EastEnders.

-After his release, Patsy said: “I loved it, the costume designers are so talented and I loved being a butterfly.
-I love to sing in general (not that I’m good) but it’s an extremely uplifting to do.
-I love music, it’s a total passion for me (I’m a DJ) so I constantly play music.
+After leaving, Patsy said: “I loved it, the costume designers are so talented and I loved being a butterfly.
+I love to sing in general (not that I’m good) but it’s an extremely uplifting thing to I love music, it’s a total passion for me (I’m a DJ) so I constantly play music.

 “Being able to get on a stage of this size was also a dream even if I have to say that I was really nervous.”